Excessiveness/PracticeMod/README.md

 Hey!

-I've developed a mod that could help you while practicing in Linkcraft minecraft server with just 1 right click!
+I've developed a mod that could help you while practicing in Linkcraft minecraft server with just 1 click!

 ## Features